SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Introduction

 \section{Introduction}

-Memristive crossbars have received significant focus for their ability to realize \textit{Deep Neural Networks} (DNNs) by effciently performing \textit{Multiply-and-Accumulate} (MAC) operations using analog dot-products ~\cite{schuman, mo-rram, sharad}.
-These systems have been realized using a wide range of emerging \textit{Non-Voltalile-Memory} (NVM) devices such as, \textit{Resistive RAM} (ReRAM), \textit{Phase Change Memory} (PCM) and Spintronic devices~\cite{chen, sengupta, sttsnn, mehonic2019simulation}.
+Memristive crossbars have received significant focus for their ability to realize \textit{Deep Neural Networks} (DNNs) by efficiently performing \textit{Multiply-and-Accumulate} (MAC) operations using analog dot-products ~\cite{schuman, mo-rram, sharad}.
+These systems have been realized using a wide range of emerging \textit{Non-Voltalile-Memory} (NVM) devices such as, \textit{Resistive RAM} (ReRAM), \textit{Phase Change Memory} (PCM), \textit{Ferroelectric FET} (FeFET) and Spintronic devices~\cite{chen, sengupta, sttsnn, mehonic2019simulation}.
 These devices exhibit high on-chip storage density, non-volatility, low leakage and low-voltage operation and thus, enable compact and energy-efficient implementation of DNNs~\cite{chakraborty2020pathways, puma, rxnn}.

-In the recent years, \textit{Binarized Neural Networks} (BNNs) have emerged as efficient and reasonably accurate low-precision models to implement DNNs.
+In the recent years, \textit{Binarized Neural Networks} (BNNs) have emerged as efficient and reasonably accurate low-precision models to implement DNNs \cite{hubara2016binarized}.
 BNNs consist of binary synaptic weights and activations, \textit{viz.} \{-1,+1\}.
 The binarization enables lower computational complexity and power consumption for MAC operations.
 BNNs are crossbar-friendly in the sense that they can be implemented on crossbars in the manner shown in \figurename{~\ref{mapping}} (see Normal Mapping).
 Here, the binarized weights are programmed as conductances of the synaptic devices, such as ReRAMs, at the cross-points.
 A weight value of `+1' corresponds to a \textit{Low Resistance State} (LRS) while that of `-1' corresponds to a \textit{High Resistance State} (HRS).
 During inference, the activations of BNNs are fed into each row $i$ of the crossbar as analog voltages (generated using Digital-to-Analog Converters (DACs)).
 As per Ohm's Law, the voltages interact with the device conductances at the cross-points $G_{ij}$ and produce a current.
 Consequently, by Kirchhoff's current law, the net output current sensed at each column $j$ is the sum of currents through each device, \textit{i.e.}: